 Dublin’s main thoroughfare, there stands an imposing statue of a tall man with arms upraised in a characteristic gesture of exhortation and on the plinth the words ‘Let us rise’.
 On the street where once their blood was spilt; ‘Big Jim’ Larkin reminds Irish workers of what can be achieved when workers stick together.

-J. A. O’Brien is a former building worker.
+Article by J. A. O’Brien, a former building worker.
 His memoir “Against the Wind” is now available via Amazon.